What is Inside an Average Financial Aid Offer at CCNY

-CUNY City College's typical financial aid plan for new first year students is $16,903.
+The City College of New York's typical financial aid plan for new first year students is $16,697.
 Approximately 84.0% of new students obtain some financial aid, the majority of which is in the form of scholarships and grants.

 Student loans are included in the umbrella of 'financial aid', even so the only true college discount is a grant or scholarship that you don't need to repay.

 Student debt should be thought of as an added expense rather than as "aid" or a "discount".
-Learn more about student loan debt at CUNY City College.
+Learn more about student loan debt at CCNY.

-The numbers below refer to scholarships and grants largely offered by CUNY City College.
+The numbers below refer to scholarships and grants largely offered by The City College of New York.

-7.0% of incoming freshmen (125 total) were offered scholarships at CUNY City College, averaging $5,003 per person.
+5.0% of incoming freshmen (98 total) were offered scholarships at The City College of New York, averaging $5,153 per person.
 This ranks in the middle 20th percentile of all schools in the nation.

 Grants are typically based on need while scholarships are based on merit or ability.